icy/rolo/README.md

-In `<command>` and `<arguments>`, you can use `%address`, `%port` which are replaced by the socket address and port that the problem uses to check for status of the program.
-This is very useful if your program closes all file descriptors at the time it runs, but it has some ways to listen on `%address:%port`.
+In `<command>` and `<arguments>`, you can use `%address`, `%port` which are replaced by the socket address and port that the problem uses to check for status of your command.
+This is very useful if your command closes all file descriptors at the time it runs, but it has some ways to listen on `%address:%port`.
 See EXAMPLE for details.